ronaknnathani/gitgraph/README.md

 ## 1. Introduction
 GitHub hosts maximum number of open source repositories and has more than 12.5M users.
 As a Data Engineer, I use open source technologies and would like to be updated with what is trending.
 And it would be great if this could be personalized.
 To scratch this itch, I built GitHub Graph.

-GitHub Graph is a big data pipeline
+GitHub Graph is a big data pipeline focused on answering- "For the users I follow, what are the repositories